top of page

 What is an estate plan and an estate attorney?

-Although thinking about our passing may be uncomfortable or seem silly for some of us, it’s important that we plan ahead to ensure our assets are in line for our loved ones.
-Otherwise, the state gets to call the shots about how your estate is divided.
+Although thinking about death may be uncomfortable or seem silly, it’s important to plan ahead to ensure your assets are in line for loved ones.
+Otherwise, the state gets to call the shots.
 Boo!

 That means your dog, your child, your inherited jewels from your great-grandmother—yep!
 The state gets to decide how all of those assets are distributed if you don’t have an estate plan.
-Now, they’ll take your family and their wishes into consideration but, ultimately, the decision is up to the judge.
+Now, they’ll take your family into consideration but, ultimately, the decision is up to the judge.

 That’s where an estate plan comes into play.
-Your estate plan details where your assets go in the event of your passing.
+Your estate plan outlines your wishes about where your assets go in the event of your passing.
 An estate attorney, although not necessary for everyone, will help you comb through the details of this plan.

 Do you know what assets you have?
 Pop into the Pocketnest app and find the Estate and Wills theme.
 It’ll only take 3 minutes, promise!
 We’ll ask you some questions tailored to your life and your financial situation, and we’ll help you take it from there.